movementkitchen/website/src/pages/index.md

   name: Solene Fabios
   avatar: /images/Solene.jpg
 ---
-Movement Kitchen offers a personalised, athlete-level of rehabilitation and support to any woman who wants to reclaim a strong body after pregnancy or injuries and return to an active lifestyle.

-Bridging physiotherapy and strength and conditioning, we offer evidence-based training for mums or any humans who want to:

-* Lift and carry their children or groceries without pain and discomfort
-* Lift weights or join a fun exercise class without being in pain afterwards
-* Run and jump without leaking or a feeling of heaviness in their pelvis
-* Climb, hike, dance, surf, skate feeling strong and comfortable in their bodies
-* Return to competitive sports
+Movement Kitchen offers an evidence-based precision training for women bridging physiotherapy and strength and conditioning - focusing on women’s musculoskeletal, pelvic and hormonal needs in a particular stage of their lives – pregnancy, postnatal period, perimenopause and menopause.

+You might feel that conventional exercise is not serving you – e.g., you keep getting injured at the gym, hurt for days after training.
+Or maybe you live with endometriosis, back pain, pelvic organ prolapse or another chronic health condition and want to find a way how to exercise and get stronger in a way that works for you.

+Maybe you are an expectant mum who is not sure how to exercise and adapt your training as your pregnancy progresses, or a postpartum mum who wants to reclaim a strong body after having a baby and return to exercise or competitive sports.
+Or maybe you’ve a baby years ago but feel that your core and the pelvic floor never fully recovered.

+Maybe you are going through perimenopause and want to build training a way that will help you gain muscle, increase energy levels and feel your best through the menopausal transition.
+Or you might be post-menopausal, looking to build strength, improve pelvic health, build strong bones and stay active for decades to come.

-Working together we will create an action plan with weekly milestones to help you build from where you are now to being strong enough to do the activities you love.
+Working together we will create an action plan with weekly milestones to help you reach your health and fitness goals – from rehab to performance.

 Book your introductory session [here](https://calendly.com/movementkitchen/initial-assessment).

 ### Featured Videos